 A happy retirement comes with a good plan.
 It may require some self-discovery but ultimately will lead to finding a purpose and fulfilling your life dreams.
 You can travel and volunteer.
 Write a book.
 Teach.
 Learn a new hobby or language.
 Find out what makes you happy outside of your daily routine and make the most out of your free time.

-Your family can be a big influencer for or against your decision to retire early.
+Your family can be a big influencer for your decision to retire.
 You might have a partner who wants to stay active.
-Perhaps, you have children who are going to college soon.
+Perhaps, you have children who are going to college.
 Every family is different, and every situation is unique.
-Do the number crunching and see what makes the most sense to you.
+Be proactive, plan ahead, do the number crunching, and find what makes the most sense to you.